CCI-MOC/moc-wordpress/_posts/2017-01-12-moc-marketplace.md

 <h3><span style="text-decoration: underline;"><strong>Motivation</strong></span></h3>
 <span class="author-a-z69ziz76zz85zz71z21qmpfoz85zz78zao">OpenStack Horizon is inadequate to serve naive users who lack basic cloud knowledge and to whom the cloud is simply a tool to get computing results for their scientific research for example. </span><span class="author-a-c7d1gz122zvz79zez80zz72zjeo6z80z">This MOC marketplace GUI serves to be a simpler tool streamlining the cloud experience.
 It can be used by itself or alongside Horizon. </span><span class="author-a-z69ziz76zz85zz71z21qmpfoz85zz78zao">Developing a new GUI from scratch can be both time-consuming and challenging.
 A collaboration with the Cyverse’s Atmosphere/Troposphere project </span><span class="author-a-c7d1gz122zvz79zez80zz72zjeo6z80z">has helped</span><span class="author-a-z69ziz76zz85zz71z21qmpfoz85zz78zao"> accelerat</span><span class="author-a-c7d1gz122zvz79zez80zz72zjeo6z80z">e</span><span class="author-a-z69ziz76zz85zz71z21qmpfoz85zz78zao"> the development of the MOC GUI. </span>

-As part of the Open Cloud Exchange, Cloud Dataverse, OpenShift and NetEx are being integrated as services.
+As part of the Open Cloud Exchange, Cloud Dataverse, OpenShift, and NetEx are being integrated as services.
 From this effort, a standard Rest API will be developed which will be used by 3rd party developers to develop future services.

 <hr />